mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ### 5.2 Replace Illegal XML Characters

 Some special characters cannot be used in XML.
 If your data contains these characters, the client will get an error.
-If you set this setting to *Yes*, those illegal characters are replaced by the DEL character, and the client will not get an error.
-However, the data that the client receives will not be exactly what is stored in your database, because these characters have been replaced.
+If you set this setting to **Yes**, the illegal characters are replaced by the DEL character, and the client will not get an error.
+However, the data the client receives will not be exactly what is stored in your database because these characters have been replaced.

-This *Replace Illegal XML Characters* option is not available when the OData version is OData 4, because OData 4 returns data in JSON format.
+The **Replace Illegal XML Characters** option is not available when the OData version is OData 4, because OData 4 returns data in JSON format.

-Default value: *No*
+Default value: **No**

 ## 6 Runtime Considerations

 ### 6.1 General

-Once your app is published, a list of the published OData services will be available on the root URL of the app followed by `/odata-doc/`.
-For example, `http://localhost:8080/odata-doc/`.
+Once your app is published, a list of the published OData services will be available on the root URL of the app followed by `/odata-doc/` (for example, `http://localhost:8080/odata-doc/`).
 For each OData 4 service, there is a link to a Swagger UI page that shows an interactive documentation page on which users can interact with the service.

 {{% alert color="warning" %}}
 While the API documentation for published OData services is enabled by default, access to it may be restricted by the administrator for apps running in production.